awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ec2-ebs-volume.md

 When you use AWS CloudFormation to update an Amazon EBS volume that modifies `Iops`, `Size`, or `VolumeType`, there is a cooldown period before another operation can occur\.
 This can cause your stack to report being in `UPDATE_IN_PROGRESS` or `UPDATE_ROLLBACK_IN_PROGRESS` for long periods of time\.

 Amazon EBS does not support sizing down an Amazon EBS volume\.
-AWS CloudFormation will not attempt to modify an Amazon EBS volume to a smaller size on rollback\.
+AWS CloudFormation does not attempt to modify an Amazon EBS volume to a smaller size on rollback\.

 Some common scenarios when you might encounter a cooldown period for Amazon EBS include:
 + You successfully update an Amazon EBS volume and the update succeeds\.
 When you attempt another update within the cooldown window, that update will be subject to a cooldown period\.
 + You successfully update an Amazon EBS volume and the update succeeds but another change in your `update-stack` call fails\.
 The rollback will be subject to a cooldown period\.

 For more information on the cooldown period, see [Requirements when modifying volumes](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/modify-volume-requirements.html)\.

+**DeletionPolicy attribute**

 To control how AWS CloudFormation handles the volume when the stack is deleted, set a deletion policy for your volume\.
 You can choose to retain the volume, to delete the volume, or to create a snapshot of the volume\.
 For more information, see [DeletionPolicy attribute](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-deletionpolicy.html)\.